 The Rutherford model of the atom is a model of the atom devised by the British physicist Ernest Rutherford.
-Rutherford’s new model for the atom is based on the experimental results, which were obtained from Geiger-Marsden experiments (also called the Rutherford gold foil experiment).
+Rutherford’s new model for the atom is based on the experimental results obtained from the Geiger-Marsden experiments (also called the Rutherford gold foil experiment).
 The Geiger–Marsden experiments were performed between 1908 and 1913 by Hans Geiger (of Geiger counter fame) and Ernest Marsden (a 20-year-old student who had not yet earned his bachelor’s degree) under the direction of Ernest Rutherford.

 Rutherford’s idea was to direct energetic alpha particles at a thin metal foil and measure how an alpha particle beam is scattered when it strikes a thin metal foil.
 A narrow collimated beam of alpha particles was aimed at a gold foil of approximately 1 μm thickness (about 10,000 atoms thick).
 Alpha particles are energetic nuclei of helium (usually about 6 MeV).
 Alpha particles, which are about 7300 times more massive than electrons, have a positive charge of +2e.
 Because of their relatively much greater mass, alpha particles are not significantly deflected from their paths by the electrons in the metal’s atoms.

-According to Thomson’s model, if an alpha particle were to collide with an plum-pudding atom, it would just fly straight through, its path being deflected by at most a fraction of a degree.
-But in the experiment Geiger and Marsden saw that most of the particles are scattered through rather small angles, but, and this was the big surprise, a very small fraction of them are scattered through very large angles, approaching 180° (i.e., they were recoiled backwards).
+According to Thomson’s model, if an alpha particle were to collide with a plum-pudding atom, it would just fly straight through, its path deflected by at most a fraction of a degree.
+But in the experiment, Geiger and Marsden saw that most of the particles were scattered through rather small angles, but this was a big surprise.
+A small fraction of them is scattered through very large angles, approaching 180° (i.e., they recoiled backward).

 In Rutherford’s words:

-Rutherford assumed that, to deflect the alpha particle backward, there must be a very large force.
-This force could be provided only result from a collision with a massive target or from an interaction with an electric or magnetic field of great strength.
-In previous experiments, it was shown the deflections had to be electrical or perhaps possibly magnetic in origin.
+Rutherford assumed that to deflect the alpha particle backward, and there must be a very large force.
+This force could be provided as an only result of a collision with a massive target or from an interaction with an electric or magnetic field of great strength.
+Previous experiments showed that the deflections had to be electrical or perhaps magnetic in origin.

 As a result, Rutherford abandoned the Thomson model.
-Geiger-Marsden experiments were a landmark series of experiments by which scientists discovered that every atom contains a nucleus (whose diameter is of the order 10-14m.) where all of its positive charge and most of its mass are concentrated in a small region called an atomic nucleus.
+Geiger-Marsden experiments were a landmark series of experiments.
+Scientists discovered that every atom contains a nucleus (whose diameter is of the order of 10-14m.).
+Its positive charge and most of its mass is concentrated in a small region called an atomic nucleus.
 In Rutherford’s atom, the diameter of its sphere (about 10-10 m) of influence is determined by its electrons.
 In other words, the nucleus occupies only about 10-12 of the total volume of the atom or less (the nuclear atom is largely empty space), but it contains all the positive charge and at least 99.95% of the total mass of the atom.

 Based on these results, Ernest Rutherford proposed a new model of the atom.
 He postulated that the positive charge in an atom is concentrated in a small region (in comparison to the rest of the atom) called a nucleus at the center of the atom with electrons existing in orbits around it.
 Furthermore, the nucleus is responsible for most of the mass of the atom.